Laiteux/Milky/README.md

 Milky.ProgramManager.Initialize("LoL Checker", "1.0.0", "Laiteux");
 ```

-You can also optionaly specify an url to retrieve author from, for example [https://pastebin.com/raw/QW82zeqi](https://pastebin.com/raw/QW82zeqi) which will return my Discord.
+Optionally you can specify an url to retrieve author information from, for example [https://pastebin.com/raw/QW82zeqi](https://pastebin.com/raw/QW82zeqi) which will return my Discord.

 Like that :
 ```csharp